There's a lot to think about when you move into a new house for the first time...

 If you want to be able to watch live tv, you will need to get your hands on one of these but don't worry because they cost as little as £13 a month.

 5. Council tax

-If you are a full-time student, you don't have to pay council tax which saves you a bit of money, however, you must apply for an exemption and make Sheffield City Council aware that you are a student.
-Different councils vary but the Sheffield.gov.uk website will have all the information you need.
+If you are a full-time student, you don't have to pay council tax which saves you a bit of money, however, you must apply for an exemption and make your local council aware that you are a student.
+Different councils vary but the GOV.uk website will have all the information you need.

 When you move into your house, it will most likely already be supplied by someone but a big mistake you can make is to stick with them.
 It may take time and effort but shopping around will save you money.
 When you move in, you will need to take a meter reading for your gas, electricity and water (if you have one) - this will ensure you are only paying for the water, gas and electricity you use instead of paying for the people who lived in there before you.

-It's much easier to switch providers as the companies will inform each other of the switch so you don't have to do it, making the switching process a lot smoother!
+It's much easier to switch providers than you think.
+The companies will inform each other of the switch so you don't have to do it, making the switching process a lot smoother!